How Long Does Ketamine Stay in Your System?

 Blood testing can have a longer detection period, however, with at least one company advertising an accurate detection window of about 7 to 14 days.
 Chronic drug use potentially extends that detection window.

-Influential Factors on How Long Ketamine Stays in Your System
+Factors That Impact How Long Ketamine Stays in Your System

 A number of factors can influence how long a person’s drug use can be detected.
 These include the following: